 - Sequential processes are modeled by the λ -calculus.
 Natural way to observe an algorithm: examine its output for various inputs \Rightarrow functions

 - Threads and Shared Variables

-- Small-step opsem with contextual semantics (e.g., callcc), or special type systems (e.g., [FF00])
+- Small-step opsem with contextual semantics (e.g., continuations), or special type systems

 - Parallel (SIMD)

 - Not in this class (e.g., Titanium, etc.)

 - Distributed processes

 - ???